The defocusing nonlinear Schr\"odinger equation with step-like oscillatory initial data: Proof of Theorem

 \section{Proof of Theorem \ref{thm_sec_R}}

 Just like in the left and middle sectors, the asymptotics for $u$ in the right sector $\mathcal{R}$ follows from a steepest descent analysis of the RH problem \eqref{RHm} for $m$.
 However, the proof in the right sector is much easier than in the left and middle sectors.
 Indeed, if $\xi \in I_{\mathcal{R}}$ then there is a single critical point at $k_0 = -\xi/4$ which lies to the left of $E_1$.
 This means that the nonzero boundary conditions at $x = -\infty$ play no role in the analysis; in particular, there is no need for a $g$-function or a global parametrix.
-Just like in the analysis of solutions of the NLS with decay at $x = \pm \infty$ \cite{DIZ1993}, the leading term in the asymptotics is of $\bigO(t^{-1/2})$ and stems from the local parametrix at $k_0$, which is constructed in terms of parabolic cylinder functions \cite{I1982}. \proofend
+Just like in the analysis of solutions of the NLS with decay at $x = \pm \infty$ \cite{DIZ1993}, the leading term in the asymptotics is of $\bigO(t^{-1/2})$ and stems from the local parametrix at $k_0$, which is constructed in terms of parabolic cylinder functions \cite{I1982}.
+We refer to \cite[Sec.\@ 6]{LQ21} for further details of the proof, where an asymptotically equivalent scenario is treated. \proofend